World's first major AI law enters into force — here's what it means for U.S. tech giants

 Open-source models that pose "systemic" risks will not count for exemption, according to the AI Act.

-It's "necessary to carefully assess when the rules trigger and the role of the stakeholders involved," he [who said this?] said.
+It's "necessary to carefully assess when the rules trigger and the role of the stakeholders involved," Van Overstraeten said.

 What happens if a company breaches the rules?